iraiosub/riboseq-flow/README.md

-# RiboSeq_NextFlow
+# riboseq
-NextFlow pipeline to perform RiboSeq analysis
+A NextFlow DSL2 pipeline to perform Ribo-seq analysis